netsells/vuex-rest-api-cache/README.md

 ### Vuex Rest API action creator and model cacher

-This module makes it easier to create Vuex store actions for communicating with
+This module makes it easier to create Vuex store actions, mutators, getters and state for communicating with rest APIs.

 ## Installation